This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Look Online

 Search for lists of companies that donate to nonprofits online.
-These are companies that have a reputation for their philanthropic behaviors, so they might be more interested in forming a partnership than a business with no previous interest in charitable giving.
+These companies have a reputation for their philanthropic behaviors, so they might be more interested in forming a partnership than a business with no previous interest in charitable giving.
 You might find one you haven’t thought of before.

 Leverage Points of Contact

-Top 20 Companies with Excellent Corporate Sponsorship Programs
+Top 10 Companies with Excellent Corporate Sponsorship Programs

 Zipsprout’s guide to corporate sponsors shares some interesting corporate sponsorship statistics.
 We’ve combined these statistics with insights from our robust database of matching gift and volunteer grant programs to highlight the best corporate sponsorship and relationship opportunities.